ngfelixl/FreeRC/README.md

-# Arduino RC Flight Control
+# FreeRC

-Welcome to the Arduino based remote flight controller.
-This repo provides source code for an RC remote controller (with an Arduino, PS4 controller, Radio transmitter module) and for an receiver (Arduino, Radio receiver module, Servos).
+Welcome to the Arduino based remote flight controller FreeRC.
+This repo provides source code for an RC transmitter (with an Arduino, PS4 controller, Radio transmitter module) and for a receiver (Arduino, Radio receiver module, Servos, ...).

 ## Hardware Requirements